AdityaLab/Back2Future/README.md

 ```bash
 python train_b2f.py -l <current_week> -e <epochs> -a <weeks ahead> -c <cuda? yes/no> -n <experiment name>
 ```
-This will provide predictions in a dictionary at `saves\<experiment name>_pred.pkl` in form of a dictionaly like:
+This will provide predictions in a dictionary at `saves\<experiment name>_pred.pkl` in form of a dictionary like:

 ```python
 {'Expt name': 'week_40_1',